 Mishima cattle literally means Mishima Cattle.
 It is a rare and endangered breed of cattle, located only on the island of Mishima and is one of the 6 breeds of cattle native to Japan.
 Its meat is very rare and expensive, being one of the most valuable in Japan.

-Videos about wagyu
+videos about wagyu

-Have you eaten the wagyu meat?
+Have you ever had wagyu beef?

 In each of these provinces you can find different types of premium meat in restaurants of yakiniku or shabu shabu.
 So you have the chance to try this delicious Japanese meat, without spending too much.